-This is the one step you’ve probably spent the most time on and you’ve probably researched and even spoken to people that are already certified under either Acts 20/22, Act 73, Act 273 or any of the many other world-class tax incentives that Puerto Rico has to offer.
-If there’s one piece of advice we can offer is to be sure to get local legal and tax experts to represent and advise you throughout the process.
+This is the one step you’ve probably spent the most time on and you’ve probably researched and even spoken to people that have already gotten certified under either Acts 20/22, Act 73, Act 273 or any of the many other world-class tax incentives that Puerto Rico has to offer.
+If there’s one piece of advice that we can offer is to be sure to get local legal and tax experts to represent and advise you throughout the process.
 Tax structuring that is tailored to your business needs can be complicated, so it’s safer to get your paperwork and incorporation done by a local professional and make sure you get things right, especially because you’re already saving big time with the tax incentives per se.
 There are plenty of great tax advisers and lawyers on the Island.
-At Piloto, we also offer these services through our co-founder Juan Carlos Stolberg and his law firm Stolberg Law.
+At Piloto we also offer these services through our Co-founder Juan Carlos Stolberg and his law firm Stolberg Law.

 Step 2.
 Get a physical and mailing address.

 This you can do even before moving to Puerto Rico with one of our virtual offices and you can use our address for incorporation and government documents, registered agent purposes, opening up a local bank account and receiving business and personal snail mail.
 In fact, our virtual mailbox allows you to see a picture of each piece of mail you receive and we’ll do all the mail handling for you, from forwarding it to the address of your choice, to opening and scanning.